I Read Every Chapter Summary Of Tale Of Two Cities - Here's What Actually Happens

 How It Works in Practice

 One of the most effective parts of the novel is its pacing.
 Dickens doesn’t rush through the events; he slows down to let you absorb the emotions and the stakes.
-This makes the story feel more personal, more relatable.
+Now, this makes the story feel more personal, more relatable.
 You can almost feel the tension in the air as the revolution unfolds.

 Common Mistakes to Avoid